A list of Order of the Ancients characters in the historical portion of Assassin's Creed Origins.

 - A God Am I: When finally confronted by Bayek, Flavius commands him to kneel before his god.

 - Hate Sink: If you thought The Crocodile was a nasty piece of work, Flavius is even worse.
 He has no redeeming qualities nor well-intentioned ambitions, he simply does horrific things for his own amusement.
-An utterly sadistic and callous bastard, killing him was satisfying.
+And unlike Berenike, Flavius has an Apple of Eden to play with.

 - Hero Killer: Along with Septimius, he killed Hepzefa.